martinkirov/uk-housing-trends-analysis/README.md

 ### Summary of results
 My Medium post poses three questions:
+##### How have sales prices and sales volumes changed over time?
+Prices have grown monotonically, sales volumes nose-dived between 2008 and 2013.

+##### Which type of residential properties are in demand?
+Apartments are the most popular residential property type in the UK at the moment.
+The volumes of sales are higher than the rest of the housing types and the prices have appreciated the most since the 1995 levels.

+##### Do large metropolitan areas skew the house sales data?
+Do they outpase the overall median figures?
+London skews the figures the most - the median property is times higher than the median in the rest of the country and the sales volumes follow completely different trends.

+##### Acknowledgement
+I want to thank Udacity for their expertly collated Data Science nanodegree, my employer for putting me through the programme and to my ex-manager Neil Anderson, who gave me the property bug in the 8 month secondment in his team.

 ### Download Links
 ##### General Link to HM Land Registry: https://www.gov.uk/government/statistical-data-sets/price-paid-data-downloads